You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Stop 4: Broken Beach and Angels Billabong

-Broken Beach is a beach with a beautiful arch which you an cross.
-It provides really nice views, but it’s not possible to go down to this beach.
+Broken Beach is a beach with a beautiful arch which you can cross.
+The views are gorgeous, but it’s not possible to go down to this beach.
 If you want to swim, you can do so at Angel’s Billabong, which is a natural infinity pool.
 It is only safe to swim here during low tide, however.
 At high tide, waves crash into the pool and leave with so much force, that they can drag you out.
 So only swim here at low tide and stay a safe distance from the edge of the pool.
 Waves can be unpredictable, even at low tide.

 Stop 5: Crystal Bay